Fox, media firms rise after AT&T-Time Warner approval

 The merger, including debt, would be the fourth largest deal ever attempted in the global telecom, media and entertainment space, according to Thomson Reuters data.
 It would also be the 12th largest deal in any sector, the data showed.

-Cowen and Co analyst Gregory Williams played down the initial stock reaction.
+Cowen and Co analyst Gregory Williams played down the drop in AT&T's stock price.

 "Once technically driven volatility wears off we expect the stock to move higher as closure will likely provide a new investor catalyst including about US$1.5 billion in anticipated cost synergies," Williams said.